-Using a fault-tolerant disk mounted on another machine allows fast recovery with short MTR (Mean Time to Recovery) in case the "active" server goes down.
-If Artifactory is deployed on NAS or SAN it becomes highly available as long as the other machine can immediately mount the storage, bootstrap Artifactory from it and start accepting requests in place of the originally "active" machine that is has gone down.
+Using a fault-tolerant disk mounted on another machine allows for a very short MTR (Mean Time to Recovery) in case the "active" server goes down.
+If Artifactory is deployed on a NAS or SAN the "passive" machine can immediately mount the storage, bootstrap Artifactory from it and start accepting requests in place of the originally "active" machine that is has gone down.

-To achieve this setup quickly and efficiently, it is recommended to use the built-in Virtual Machine Failover feature offered by virtualization software providers as part of their HA solution.
+To set this up quickly and efficiently, we recommend using the built-in Virtual Machine Failover feature offered by virtualization software providers as follows:

 Cross-server Data Synchronization

-If deployment on fault-tolerant storage, as described in the previous section, is not possible (or redundancy is required), fault-tolerance can be achieved by correctly replicating the data folder to a warm standby.
+If deployment on fault-tolerant storage, as described in the previous section, is not possible (or if redundancy is required), fault-tolerance can be achieved by correctly replicating the data folder to a warm standby server.

-The setup of up-to-date passive replication server for active Artifactory server requires database replication and file system directories sync.
+The setup of an up-to-date passive replication server for the active Artifactory server requires database replication and synchronization of file system directories.

-NOTE! that the rsync should be executed from the passive stand-by server.
+rsync should be executed from the passive stand-by server

-It is very important to sync timewise between the metadata stored in the database and the data stored on the file system are synchronized on the standby server.
+It is very important that the metadata stored in the database and the data stored on the file system are synchronized on the standby server.

-A straightforward method to achieve this, is to make sure the database is in a state that is prior to the file system (data/filestore) state.
+A straightforward way to achieve this, is to make sure that the database synchronized is in a state that is prior to the file system (data/filestore) state.

 This allows you to: